About Me

 I'm Crystal, and here's my story-

-The truth is... you are on a journey and it's meant to be midwifed.
+The truth is... we are on a journey and it's meant to be midwifed.

 Midwifing is coming alongside and caring for women through their lifetime.
-Not only do I want to support your experience of your journey and the ways you bring things into this life, but I'm a smart and intuitive clinician.
-I can process your body type, your nervous system state, and read your organ and vitamin weakness all in one visit.
-I can explain all kinds of nuances and reasons for patterns in labors simply because I've been attending them as a keep observer for so long.
-Now that I see how much insight I can offer others, I realize there were wise women who could have helped me along my way too.
+Not only do I want to support your experience of your journey and the ways you bring things into this life, but I want to show you the beauty in your "type" and the positive things about it.
+I do this by using naturopathic approaching to assessing your body type, your nervous system state, and your organ and vitamin weakness.
+And guess what, it's fun and empowering to see this about yourself.

 I wished I'd had this help.